 Cambodian breakfasts are one of the most important meals of the day.
 They’re much more hearty than the bowl of cereal you’re probably used to because of the country’s farming traditions.
 Most Cambodian breakfast dishes consist of some type of meat plus fresh or pickled veggies and a serving of rice or noodles.

-You’re sure to notice the large amount of streetside coffee shops in Cambodian towns.
-The French instilled in Cambodians a love of coffee.
+You’ll surely notice the numerous streetside coffee shops in Cambodian towns.
+It was the French who instilled a love of coffee in Cambodians.

 The home-roasted brews are usually quite bitter and highly caffeinated.
 To offset the bitterness, they’re often served with sweet condensed milk or with several spoons of sugar alongside your Cambodian breakfast.